ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 We can now define a factory interface and class to abstract the execution of *Requests* against their respective *Handlers*.
 I call these *Brokers*.

-The intention is to code the broker so calls to `ExecuteAsync` with a request object will execute the request against it's defined handler and provide the expected result.
+The intention is to code the broker with a single method `ExecuteAsync(Request)`.
+Internally the broker matches the request to it's handler, executes the request and provides the expected result.

 ```csharp
 var TResult = await DataBrokerInstance.ExecuteAsync<TRecord>(TRequest);